 This number activity helps preschoolers solidify their number sense skills by learning about more and less concepts.
 Of course, these concepts are the beginnings of addition and subtraction.

-If your preschooler struggles to “see” if the quantity is more or less, then have him take the chocolate chips from the cards and line them up.
+If your preschooler struggles to “see” if the quantity is more or less, then have him take the chocolate chips from the cards and line them up in rows.
 Then, compare the two lines.

-Grab Your FREE Ice Cream Cone Counting Cards Here
+Grab Your FREE Ice Cream Cone Activity Cards Here

 Think you want to try out these counting cards with your own preschooler?
-Just click the image below and a pdf will be sent to you’re email.
+Just click the image below and a pdf will be sent to your email.